Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Appendix A. Nevanlinna functions, operator monotone functions and Loewner's theorem

 In 1934 Karl Loewner proved the following remarkable theorem that characterizes the matrix monotone functions :

 \begin{theorem} \cite{L} Let $f : (a,b) \mapsto \R$, where $(a,b)$ is a finite or infinite open interval.
 Then $f$ is matrix operator monotone of order $n$ in $(a,b)$ for all $n \in \N$ if and only if $f$ admits an analytic continuation that belongs to $P(a,b)$. \end{theorem} Loewner's theorem is a truly wonderful result and has been reproved in several different ways, see e.g.\ \cite[Theorem I of Chapter VII and Chapter IX for the converse]{Do}, \cite{Si2} or \cite{Ha} and references therein for a concise historical exposition.
 For the purpose of this article, we need a version of Loewner's theorem that applies to unbounded self-adjoint operators.
-In B.\ Simon's book \cite[Chapter 2]{Si2} it is explicitly discussed how Loewner's thoerem extends to unbounded operators.
+In B.\ Simon's book \cite[Chapter 2]{Si2} it is explicitly discussed how Loewner's theorem extends to unbounded operators.
 We propose below yet another proof of the extension to the semi-bounded operators (which is the case for $\langle A \rangle$ and $\langle N \rangle$).
+For self-adjoint operators $T$, $S$ which are bounded from below, the inequality $T \leqslant S$ means $\mathrm{Dom}[|S|^{1/2}]\subset \mathrm{Dom}[|T|^{1/2}]$ and $\langle \psi, T \psi \rangle \leqslant \langle \psi, S \psi \rangle$ for all $\psi \in \mathrm{Dom}[|S|^{1/2}]$. \\

-\textbf{Definition.} $f$ is \emph{operator monotone in} $(a,b)$ if $f(A) \leqslant f(B)$ holds whenever $A, B$ (possibly unbounded) are self-adjoint operators in $\mathscr{H}$ with spectrum contained in $(a,b)$ and $A \leqslant B$.
+\textbf{Definition.} $f$ is \emph{operator monotone in} $(a,b) \subset \R$ if $f(T) \leqslant f(S)$ holds whenever $T,S$ (possibly unbounded) are self-adjoint operators in $\mathscr{H}$ with spectrum contained in $(a,b)$ and $T \leqslant S$. \\